-Reservations for Where Sidewalks End Experiences or Journeys made after March 14, 2020 will not be covered under our extenuating circumstances policy, except where the guest or local host (such as guide or Ajarn) is currently sick with COVID-19.
-COVID-19 related circumstances not covered include: transportation disruptions and cancellations; travel advisories and restrictions; health advisories and quarantines; changes to applicable law; and other government mandates—like evacuation orders, border closures, prohibitions on short-term rentals, and shelter-in-place requirements.
+Reservations for Where Sidewalks End Experiences or Journeys made after March 14, 2020 will not be covered under our extenuating circumstances policy, except where the guest or local host (such as a guide or Ajarn) is currently sick with COVID-19.
+COVID-19 related circumstances not covered include transportation disruptions and cancellations; travel advisories and restrictions; health advisories and quarantines; changes to applicable law; and other government mandates—like evacuation orders, border closures, prohibitions on short-term rentals, and shelter-in-place requirements.
 Where Sidewalks End’s cancellation policy* will apply as usual.

 Our extenuating circumstances policy is intended to protect guests and local hosts from unforeseen circumstances that arise after booking.
 After the declaration of COVID-19 as a global pandemic by the World Health Organization, the extenuating circumstances policy no longer applies because COVID-19 and its consequences are no longer unforeseen or unexpected.
 Please remember to carefully review Where Sidewalks End’s cancellation policy* when booking and consider choosing an option that provides flexibility.

 *This is a general Cancellation Policy unless otherwise stated on the particular tour itself.
 Please see your Experience/Journey’s specific webpage for possible cancellation policy adjustments for that particular tour.